Skip to content

 Karaoke Bars

 Karaoke is one of the most popular leisure activities in South Korea.
 You’ll stumble upon one whenever you’re walking.
 They’re not your regular karaoke bars, though.
-They’re equipped with huge televisions, plenty of microphones and tambourines, as well as a collection of songs in English, Japanese, Korean, and Chinese.
+They’re equipped with giant televisions, plenty of microphones and tambourines, and a collection of English, Japanese, Korean, and Chinese songs.
 So, gather your friends and belt it out!

 Seoul